januschung/januschung.github.io/docs/index.md

 ??? tip "Woodworking"
     :material-hand-saw:

-    I built couple furnitures for my home with the skills I learned from secondary school D&T class, as well as from a summer job in a double desk bus repairing factory.
+    I built couple furnitures for my home with the skills I learned from secondary school D&T class, as well as from a summer job in a double deck bus repairing factory.
 Working with wood always gives me a peaceful feeling.